-Tau huay is a popular breakfast food in Singapore often enjoyed with Portuguese egg tarts and/or youtiao (fried dough sticks).
+Bean curd is a popular Singaporean breakfast dish that’s often enjoyed with Portuguese egg tarts and/or youtiao (fried dough sticks).

 3. Roti Prata

 Roti prata is an Indian-influenced flatbread dish found in many Southeast Asian countries.
-It’s known as roti canai in Malaysia or parotta in South India.
+A common street food dish, it’s known as roti canai in Malaysia or parotta in South India.

 Murtabak is basically a stuffed version of roti prata.
-It’s common in Southeast Asia and the Arabian Peninsula and can be filled with any number of sweet or savory ingredients.
+Commonly sold at hawker stalls and as street food, it’s popular in Southeast Asia and the Arabian Peninsula and can be filled with any number of sweet or savory ingredients.

 In Singapore, murtabak is typically filled with spiced beef, chicken, or mutton and served with either a curry sauce, sweet pickled onions, or cucumbers in ketchup.
 A version filled with mozzarella cheese is also popular.

-Appam or hoppers refers to a South Asian pancake dish that’s also popular in Singapore.
+Appam or hoppers refers to a South Indian pancake dish that’s also widely consumed in Singapore.
 It’s made with fermented rice batter and coconut milk and can be served in both sweet and savory varieties.

-Appam is a popular breakfast food in Singapore though it’s commonly enjoyed for dessert as well.
+Appam is a popular breakfast dish though it’s commonly enjoyed for dessert as well.
 It can be served plain or with various ingredients added as a topping.
 The plain appam I enjoyed below was served with a side of orange sugar and a cup of coconut milk.

 If you try appam for breakfast, then you may want to have it with egg.
 A whole egg is cracked into the center of the pancake while it cooks so you’ll have a beautiful sunny-side up egg in the middle.

 Congee refers to a rice porridge dish that’s popular in many Asian countries.
-It’s a common breakfast food in Singapore though it’s the type of comforting dish that’s often enjoyed for supper as well.
+Like nasi lemak, it’s a common breakfast food in Singapore though it’s the type of comforting dish that can be enjoyed at other times of the day as well.

-Teochew or Singapore-style congee is typically served plain with a slew of Singaporean-Chinese side dishes like lor bak, steamed fish, salted egg, tofu, omelette, and vegetables.
+Teochew or Singapore-style congee is typically served plain with a slew of Singapore side dishes like lor bak, steamed fish, salted egg, tofu, omelette, and vegetables.

 7. Chwee Kueh

 To prepare, a rice flour mixture is poured into small, saucer-like aluminum cups and then steamed.
-The cakes take the form of the cups when cooked and are served with diced preserved radish and a side of chili sauce.
+The rice cakes take the form of the cups when cooked and are served with diced preserved radish and a side of chilli sauce.

-Chwee kueh is a popular breakfast food in Singapore though personally, I prefer to enjoy it as a midday snack.
+A popular hawker centre dish, chwee kueh is commonly eaten for breakfast in Singapore though personally, I prefer to enjoy it as a midday snack.
 It’s super tasty but I find its flavors to be too potent for breakfast.